executors/executors/appendices.md

 coroutines and the sender/receiver abstraction to give a class of senders a standard-provided `operator co_await`.
 The end result is that a sender, simply by dint of being a sender, can be `co_await`-ed in a coroutine.
-With the refinement of sender/receiver being proposed in [P2006](https://wg21.link/P2006) — namely, the splitting of `submit` into `connect`/`start` — that automatic adaptation from sender-to-awaitable is allocation- and synchronization-free.
+With the refinement of sender/receiver that was proposed in [P2006](https://wg21.link/P2006) — namely, the splitting of `submit` into `connect`/`start` — that automatic adaptation from sender-to-awaitable is allocation- and synchronization-free.

 ## Appendix: The `retry` Algorithm